glentner/hypershell/docs/_include/cluster_help.rst

     Maximum size of cluster (default: 2).

     For a *dynamic* autoscaling policy, this sets an upper limit on the number of launched clients.
-WHen this number is reached, scaling stops regardless of task pressure.
+When this number is reached, scaling stops regardless of task pressure.

     Only valid with ``--autoscaling``.